MohamedBechirMejri/TOP-ImageSlider/README.md

 ];
 ```

-- `timeout` should be in milliseconds. for example to wait 5s between each image change enter `5000`
+- `timeout` should be in milliseconds. for example to wait 5s between each image change, enter `5000`

 #### Example